matrix-org/matrix-spec-proposals/proposals/4178-threepid-medium-not-supported.md

-# MSC4178: Error code for Third Party Medium Not Supported
+# MSC4178: Error codes for requestToken

+There are a number of ways that sending a token to validate a third party identifier can go wrong.
+The requestToken API, however, has a very limited number of error codes that it can return.

-Homeservers may not always support adding email addresses or phone numbers to a user's account, however, there is no error code to signal this situation.
+Firstly, homeservers may not always support adding email addresses or phone numbers to a user's account, however, there is no error code to signal this situation.
 Synapse currently returns `M_UNKNOWN` which leads to bad, untranslatable error messages.

+Secondly, the supplied third party identifier may be invalid.

 ## Proposal

-Add the `M_THREEPID_MEDIUM_NOT_SUPPORTED` code to be returned by both [`/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken) and [`/account/3pid/msisdn/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidmsisdnrequesttoken), defined to mean that the homeserver does not support adding a third party identifier of that medium.
+Firstly, Add the `M_THREEPID_MEDIUM_NOT_SUPPORTED` code to be returned by both [`/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken) and [`/account/3pid/msisdn/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidmsisdnrequesttoken), defined to mean that the homeserver does not support adding a third party identifier of that medium.

+Secondly, allow these endpoints to also return `M_INVALID_PARAM`, to indicate that the third party identifier parameter was not a valid identifier for that medium (eg. not a valid phone number).

 ## Potential issues